Sault College

 Sault College of Applied Arts and Technology is a publicly funded college in Sault Ste.
-Marie, Ontario.
+Marie, Ontario, Canada.
 It began in 1965 as the Ontario Vocational Centre.
-Today, Sault College offers full-time and part-time opportunities for students in post-secondary, apprenticeship, adult retraining, continuing education, and contract training program categories.
-Sault College's full-time and part-time enrollment totals about 4,500 registrants annually.
+Today, Sault College is partnered with private Trios College.
+Sault college offers post-secondary, apprenticeship, adult retraining, continuing education, and contract training programs.
+Following a focus on foreign enrolment, the percentage of Sault College's budget derived from student fees grew over 6 times larger from 2018 to 2024.
+In 2024 the college announced it expects a 63% drop in foreign students.

 History

 In the fall of 1965, the institution opened its doors as the Sault Ste.
 Marie Ontario Vocational Centre (OVC).
 Similar vocational schools began in London (now Fanshawe College) and Ottawa (now Algonquin College).
 In 1967 the Ontario government established a public system of Colleges of Applied Arts & Technology as an evolution of the OVC system.
 The college was established during the formation of Ontario's college system.
 Colleges of Applied Arts and Technology were established on May 21, 1965.

 Sault Ste.
 Marie's OVC became the Sault Campus of the newly established Cambrian College, whose main campus was located in Sudbury.
 A second satellite campus opened in North Bay.
 Colleges enjoyed immediate public acceptance and support.
-In fact, Cambrian's enrollment growth was so rapid that within only five years the satellites became independent colleges.
+In fact, Cambrian's enrolment growth was so rapid that within only five years the satellites became independent colleges.
 The independent Sault College of Applied Arts & Technology emerged in 1973, while Cambrian's campus in North Bay became Canadore College.

 Sault College has grown tremendously over the years, adding programs in all disciplines.
 They now respond to the postsecondary educational needs of more than 4,500 part-time and full-time students each year.
 Sault College offers education in a number of areas including: Apprenticeship, Aviation, Business, Community Integration through Co-operative Education (CICE), Community Services, Continuing Education, Culinary and Hospitality, Engineering Technology, General Arts and Science, Health Programs, Information Technology Studies, Justice Studies, Language and Communication, Media and Design, Native Education, Natural Environment and Outdoor Studies, Salon and Spa Services, Skilled Trades, Transportation, and Marine Engine Training Programs.

 Sault College often shares resources with Lake Superior State University.